bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object model.

 2. What is an event?

+event is a action that occurs when the user inputs a specific command that triggers the action.

 3. What is an event listener?

+when a object can handle a event from eventtarget object.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?
+a function?

 ### Git Set up